MrFranke/use-voice-recorder/README.md

 ```

 # ATTENTION
-This hook use MediaRecorder API, so you need to check browser compatibility before use:
+This hook is using MediaRecorder API, so you need to check the browser compatibility before useing it:
 https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API

-Also different browsers provide different codecs for audio format.
-Be care about this.
+Also, there are different browsers that provide different codecs and audio formats.
+Be careful about this.
-You can check supported codecs with method [MediaRecorder.isTypeSupported](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder/isTypeSupported)
+You can check supported codecs with this method [MediaRecorder.isTypeSupported](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder/isTypeSupported)

-If you want to polyfill MediaRecorder, you can get [Evil Martians Solution](https://github.com/ai/audio-recorder-polyfill).
+If you want to polyfill MediaRecorder, you can use [Evil Martians Solution](https://github.com/ai/audio-recorder-polyfill).